StanForever/awesome-websites/README.md

 * [https://burnermail.io](https://burnermail.io/) : Keep your inbox protected with burner email addresses.
 Hide your personal email address, control who can send you emails, and generate new burners with one click.
 * [https://brokenbear.com](https://brokenbear.com/) : Vent to an AI Teddy Bear for free, online, and anonymously with no signing up.
 * [https://bypassai.ai](https://bypassai.ai/) : Make your AI text 100% undetectable with BypassAI - your trusted AI detection remover to create plagiarism-free, human-like text. 🤖
+* [https://www.bananaprompts.xyz](https://www.bananaprompts.xyz) : Banana Prompts is a free community platform where creators share and discover AI-generated art prompts for Google Gemini image models and other image tools. 🍌
+* [https://bengaluru.rent](https://bengaluru.rent) : bengaluru.rent is a free, anonymous, crowdsourced map that lets Bangalore renters share real rental prices and connect directly with landlords or flatmates without broker fees.

 ## C :